CoveMB/pipeFlow/README.md

 ```

 - **addToReturn**: will add the return value of a given function to the return property
-- **addToState**: will add the return value of a given function to the state property

 ```js
 const handler = pipeFlow(
   addToReturn(() => { status: "ok" }),